Skip to main content

 Is the Dark Web Illegal?

-Much of what occurs on the Dark Web is illegal, even if accessing it is not against the law.
-Dark Web sites allow users to remain anonymous through encryption.
+In fact, much of what occurs on the dark web is illegal, even if accessing it is not against the law.
+Sites on the dark web allow users to remain anonymous through encryption.
 This is attractive to anyone involved in criminal activity.
-It is also useful for political dissidents living under authoritarian rule, and for whistleblowers who fear retaliation.
-So, even though it is legal to visit the Dark Web, but it provides access to contraband and illegal activities.
+It is also attractive to political dissidents living under authoritarian rule and whistleblowers who fear retaliation.

 Darknet, Dark Web, and Deep Web: What's the Difference?